-WMCMH's NQC Team monitors quality of services provided by contract service providers via a variety of methods, including provider site visits, monitoring of clinical documentation, and monitoring staff training and staff qualification records.
+WMCMH's NQC Team monitors quality of services provided by contract service providers via a variety of methods, including provider site visits, monitoring of clinical documentation, monitoring of performance on timeliness standards, and monitoring staff training and staff qualification records.
 Some site visit and credentialing responsibilities are shared with the Lakeshore Regional Entity.
 In addition, WMCMH's clinical staff provide ongoing informal monitoring of quality of care at service provider locations while visiting persons served.
 Plans of correction are required when standards and requirements are not met.